Eccenux/wiki-DYKCzyWiesz/README.md

 - Example gadget: Gadget with hooks and a link in the toolbar (*Tool* menu of articles).
 - Full setup of unit testing: Simple parser class with a test.
 VSC is set up for test debugging.

+## Testing Wikiploy

+As a startup for your project, you can simply clone/fork this repository (treat it as a template).
+Otherwise, you should follow the [README: building your project, Wikiploy](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md) recommendations.

+Quick steps:
+1. Clone this repository.
+1. Run `npm i` to install libraries.
+1. Open the repo folder in [VSCode](https://code.visualstudio.com/).
+1. Install recommended extensions.
+1. Run test and build commands from the command bar (green buttons, should be on the bottom bar of VSCode).

+Note that before running `wikiploy.mjs`, you will have to set up your bot password and bot.config (see below).

 ## Steps to deploy

 Note!
 It is now recommended to use the `WikiployLite` class (not `Wikiploy`).
 The older `Wikiploy` class uses Puppeteer and still works, but can be quite slow. **`WikiployLite` is much faster**.
 In future versions, Puppeteer integration might be removed.
 Please let me know if you would like to keep Puppeteer integration.

-As a startup for your project, you can simply fork this repository (treat it as a template).
-Otherwise, you should follow the [README: building your project, Wikiploy](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md) recommendations on how to build JS for your gadgets (includes unit testing setup).

 ### Wikiploy full (deprecated)